Unleash/unleash/website/docs/user_guide/activation-strategies.md

 You can apply as many activation strategies to a toggle as you want.
 When a toggle has multiple strategies, Unleash will check each strategy in isolation.
 If any one of the strategies would enable the toggle for the current user, then the toggle is enabled.

 As an example, consider a case where you want to roll a feature out to 75% of your users.
-However, you also want to make sure that the you and your product lead get access to the feature.
+However, you also want to make sure that you and your product lead get access to the feature.
 To achieve this, you would apply a **gradual rollout** strategy and set it to 75%.
 Additionally, you would add a **user IDs** strategy and add `engineer@mycompany.com` and `productlead@mycompany.com`.

 ![A feature toggle with two active strategies: a user ID strategy and a gradual rollout strategy.
 The strategies are configured as described in the preceding paragraph.](/img/control_rollout_multiple_strategies.png)